keepaliveit-staging/staging.keepaliveit.co.uk/_pages/policies/equal-opportunities-employer.markdown

 ---
 layout: splash
-title: "Keep-Alive I.T - An equal opportunities employer"
+title: "Keep-Alive I.T - An equal opportunities employer because we believe everyone deserves a chance"
 permalink: /equal-opportunities-employer.html
 excerpt: "Keep-Alive I.T cares about the impact our business has on the environment.
 Discover the eco-friendly measures we're taking to reduce our CO<sub>2</sub> emissions, and how we're helping our local community."